 Complete machine article development is just the next step.

 And the thing is that this algorithm and minimally written articles come from entities that dominate the IT media sphere.
 The Register gets 11.4 million page views per month!
-The less they ruffle feathers at their funders, and the more they serve disposable and easily digestible articles, the more money they make.
-Like IDG.
+The less they ruffle feathers at their funders, and the more they serve disposable and easily digestible articles, the more money they make like IDG.
 They claim to be #1 in IT media.
-Yes, #1 in selling out that is.
+And they use this claim to sell ads and paid placements to IT companies.

 Keeping the Accuracy Deliberately Low